MaanasSM/Hand-writing-Recognition-System/README.md

 **DATASET**

-For this project, we used the IAM Handwriting Dataset hosted on Kaggle under the repository “changheonkim/iam-trocr”.
+For this project, we used the **IAM Handwriting Dataset** hosted on Kaggle under the repository “**changheonkim/iam-trocr**”.
 This dataset is a curated version specifically formatted for use with the TrOCR model.

 It contains:

 ● 2915 handwritten text line images in total.

 ● A metadata file named gt_test.txt that serves as the annotation file.

 The gt_test.txt file maps each image file name to its corresponding ground truth transcription using tab-separated values.
 Each entry in the file is structured as: filename text

 This structure enables easy loading of paired image-text data for training and evaluation of handwriting recognition models.

 **MODEL ARCHITECTURE**